27 Jul 2023

 Close up of woman's hand using calculator to check her insurance premium

-So, for QBE policies, reinsurance is where the ARPC indemnifies QBE, for liability under a policy(s) of insurance.
+So, for QBE policies, reinsurance is where the ARPC indemnifies QBE, for liability under a policy of insurance.

-What’s changing under the Cyclone Reinsurance Pool?
+What’s changed under the Cyclone Reinsurance Pool?

-Will customer premiums change?
+Have customer premiums changed?

 While the aim of the Cyclone Reinsurance Pool is to reduce insurance premiums for cyclone-exposed customers by lowering reinsurance costs, savings may be impacted by inflation and other natural disasters.

-Over time, the ARPC intends to maintain incentives for risk reduction, and offer discounts for people who have mitigation measures in place for their properties2.
+Over time, the ARPC intends to maintain incentives for risk reduction, and offer discounts for people who have mitigation measures in place for their properties.2

 We use many factors to set your premium.
 We look at things like the chance of you making a claim under your policy, the cover options you’ve chosen, the overall cost of claims we expect to pay, and our expenses of doing business, as well as other commercial factors.
+The reinsurance premium we pay to the ARPC is factored into the calculation of a customer’s insurance premium.

 Learn more about The Cyclone Pool on the ARPC website.

-1 ACCC report, page 11: https://www.accc.gov.au/system/files/ACCC%20Insurance%20Monitoring%20Report%202022.pdf
+1 ACCC Insurance Monitoring report, page 11

 The advice in this article is general in nature and has been prepared without taking into account your objectives, financial situation or needs.
 You must decide whether or not it is appropriate, in light of your own circumstances, to act on this advice.